 This is also inspired by a video of Byron Katie on terrorism.
 Byron Katie has developed an impressively efficient technique to deconstruct our judgments and beliefs.
 In this video, she helps a person who is angry at the terrorists of the Charlie Hebdo attacks in Paris to see things from the point of view of the terrorists; the person realizes that the terrorists simply have a different and totally understandable idea of how to reach peace and starts to understand them and the actual facts with much more clarity.

 Realistically, and despite the thousands of other humans we might meet during our lifetime, very few people will have the chance to meet and hear what an imam has to say, as well as a prisoner, a refugee, a porn actor and a military.
 I want to meet this whole range of beautiful humans and collect their stories so others can read them.

-By reading those stories, I believe that the reader can develop more understanding for others, and empathy.
+By reading those stories, I believe that the reader can develop more empathy and understanding for others.

-The other thing I love about this idea is that sharing our story, talking openly about ourselves in the most vulnerable way, while knowing that others will read what we wote, can actually be an incredibly efficient therapeutic tool!
+The other thing I love about this idea is that, for those who will contribute by sharing their story, talking openly about ourselves in the most vulnerable way, while knowing that others will read what we wrote, can actually be an incredibly efficient therapeutic exercise!